DataTalksClub/data-engineering-zoomcamp/cohorts/2023/week_2_workflow_orchestration/homework_MG_answers.md

 ```bash
 prefect cloud login
 ```
-4) In prefect cloud Gui create automation for sending email notification when flow completes
+4) In prefect cloud Gui create automation for sending email notification when flow run completes ( in the process, email notification block will have to be created )
 5) Create blocks in prefect cloud :
 ```bash
 python make_gcp_blocks.py